Little Girl Blue (album): Recording

-In spring 1957, while playing gigs in Philidephia, Simone recorded a demo (which is believed to be the basis of the unofficial Simone album Gifted & Black released in 1970).
-A few months later, as Alan Light tells it in What Happened, Miss Simone? - A Biography (2011), someone at Bethlehem Records in New York heard the demo recordings and became 'interested in signing her to the label'.
-Nadine Cohodas, in Princess Noire: The Tumultuous Reign of Nina Simone (2010), writes: Bethlehem 'employed Lee Kraft as an occasional talent scout.
+In spring 1957, while playing gigs in Philadelphia, Simone recorded a demo (which is believed to be the basis of the unofficial Simone album Gifted & Black, released in 1970).
+A few months later, as Alan Light tells it in What Happened, Miss Simone? – A Biography (2011), someone at Bethlehem Records in New York heard the demo recordings and became "interested in signing her to the label".
+Nadine Cohodas, in Princess Noire: The Tumultuous Reign of Nina Simone (2010), writes: Bethlehem "employed Lee Kraft as an occasional talent scout.
 He brought musical prospects to Gus Wildi, Bethlehem’s founder, and then Wildi and his associates decided if they wanted to make a record.
-Kraft had heard Nina at a club in Philadelphia and thought Bethlehem should record her'.
+Kraft had heard Nina at a club in Philadelphia and thought Bethlehem should record her."
 However, continues Cohodas, there is another version to the story.
-'Vivian Bailey, a Philadelphia businessman who first heard Nina at the Rittenhouse, said he had arranged for her to make a demo [...]
+"Vivian Bailey, a Philadelphia businessman who first heard Nina at the Rittenhouse, said he had arranged for her to make a demo [...]
 He took the tape to New York and played it for Wildi.
-"Her beautiful and unique vocal quality caused us to sign her immediately to a recording contract," Wildi recalled.'
+'Her beautiful and unique vocal quality caused us to sign her immediately to a recording contract,' Wildi recalled."

-In December 1957, writes Light, Simone 'went to New York and recorded thirteen songs backed by bassist Jimmy Bond and drummer Tootie Heath [...]
-The selections were essentially the songs she played as her set at the time but, given the time restraints of a studio recording, without her extended improvisations'.
+In December 1957, writes Light, Simone "went to New York and recorded thirteen songs backed by bassist Jimmy Bond and drummer Tootie Heath [...]
+The selections were essentially the songs she played as her set at the time but, given the time restraints of a studio recording, without her extended improvisations."
 Mauro Boscarol (of the Nina Simone Timeline) writes that the album was recorded in late 1957, possibly December, but the precise date is not known; and that the session lasted 13 hours and 14 songs were recorded.
 Cohodas agrees with the problem about designating the correct date, and corroborates 14 as the number of tracks recorded.
 Given that the session was the only one Simone ever recorded for Bethlehem, the songs eventually released show that there were, as Boscarol and Cohodas claim, 14 tracks recorded at the session.